Code-Institute-Submissions/NightValeCommunityRadio/README.md

 ![NVCR Color Palette](./wireframes/paletteNVCR.png "NVCR Color Palette")

-* .contact-color: #240046 **“Russian Violet”** I decided to use this color as the color for the contact section, the navbar and the footer largely because it would make the navbar text really pop out, and because the I planned to have the contact section be at the bottom of the site.
+* .contact-color: #240046 **“Russian Violet”** I decided to use this color as the color for the contact section because the I planned to have the contact section be at the bottom of the site.
 It being at the bottom of the site played out well for the plan to have the main section colors work in a gradient.
 * .apply-color: #3c096c **“Persian Indigo”** I decided to use this color for the apply section because I planned it as the section above the contact section, and that was the next color for the gradient.
+I planned it as the navbar because I thought it worked well with the link text color, and for the footer because I didn't want it to blend in with the last section color.
 * .weather-color: #7b2cbf **“French Violet”** I decided to use this color for the weather section because I planned it as the section above the about section, and that was the next color for the gradient.
 * .calendar-color: #9d4edd **"Dark Orchid"** I decided to use this color for the calendar section because I planned